ReadMe for Robocode

 ENTER THE COMPETITION

-If you want to challenge your robot(s) and yourself as Robocoder, the LiteRumble is the best way to do it.
-LiteRumble is the ultimate collaborative effort to have a live, up-to-date ranking of Robocode bots.
+If you want to challenge your robot(s) and yourself as a Robocoder, LiteRumble is the best way to do it. 🥊 LiteRumble is the ultimate collaborative effort to maintain a live, up-to-date ranking of Robocode bots.

-So don't hesitate to enter the RoboRumble competition.
+Don't hesitate to enter the RoboRumble competition! 🚀

-It is possible to specify options and predefined properties from the command-line when running Robocode.
-The usage of these can be listed by writing this from a command prompt or shell:
+It is possible to specify options and predefined properties from the command line when running Robocode.
+You can list these options by typing the following in a command prompt or shell:

 robocode -help